 - 1 cup golden raisins

-In a small heatproof bowl or saucepan, add 4 ounces butter, 1 cup sugar, and 1/2 teaspoon salt to 1 cup scalded milk.
+In a small heatproof bowl or saucepan, add the butter, sugar, and salt to the scalded milk.
 Stir to combine and let cool to lukewarm.

-Place 2 (1/4-ounce) packages active dry yeast and 1/4 cup lukewarm water in the bowl of a stand mixer and, with the paddle attachment, stir until dissolved.
+Place the yeast and water in the bowl of a stand mixer and, with the paddle attachment, stir until dissolved.

-Add 3 cups flour and beat until smooth.
+Add 3 cups of the flour and beat until smooth.

-Punch down dough and turn out onto a lightly floured board.
+Punch down the dough and turn out onto a lightly-floured board.
 If making 1 large loaf, divide dough into 3 equal pieces.
 Roll each piece into a strip about 14 inches long.

 Braid together the 3 strips on a parchment-lined baking pan.